jdillard/sphinx-llms-txt/docs/source/advanced-configuration.rst

    This content will be included again.

-Block-level ignores are useful for:
+Block-level ignores can be useful for:

 - Removing internal notes or TODOs
-- Excluding complex examples that aren't helpful for LLMs
 - Hiding implementation details while keeping user-facing documentation
-- Removing redundant content that appears in multiple places

 .. note::
-   - Ignore blocks can span multiple sections and contain any reStructuredText content
    - Multiple ignore blocks can be used within the same file
    - Ignore directives work with any indentation level
-   - Empty ignore blocks are handled gracefully

 .. _including_code_files: